microsoft/fast/sites/website/src/docs/design-systems/high-contrast.md

 ```

 ## System Color Keyword
-In [forced-colors](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/forced-colors) mode, the colors on the component are reduced to a limited color pallete, chosen by the user, and the [system color keyword](https://developer.mozilla.org/en-US/docs/web/css/color_value#System_Colors), that are defined by the CSS Color Module Level 4 specification, exposes these user chosen, colors.
+In `forced-colors` mode, the colors on the component are reduced to a limited color palette chosen by the user.
+The [System Color keywords](https://developer.mozilla.org/en-US/docs/web/css/color_value#System_Colors) defined by the CSS Color Module Level 4 specification expose these user-chosen colors.

-Within FAST we created a [SystemColors](https://github.com/microsoft/fast/blob/master/packages/utilities/fast-web-utilities/src/system-colors.ts) enum to use when setting the color value keyword in the stylesheet.
+FAST provides a [`SystemColors`](https://github.com/microsoft/fast/blob/master/packages/utilities/fast-web-utilities/src/system-colors.ts) enum to use when setting the color value keywords in a `forced-colors` stylesheet.

 **Example**
 ```ts